 Melinda Nettleton qualified as a solicitor in 1980 working initially for a Local Authority and subsequently as a Senior Crown Prosecutor for 18 years.
 She established SEN Legal in 1999 in response to a situation she faced personally, whilst obtaining a Statement of Special Educational Needs for her own son.
 Having secured the correct educational support at that time, he then went on to obtain a First at degree level.
 This just goes to show what can be achieved with the right level of support.

-In 2015, Melinda co-wrote ‘Special Needs and Legal Entitlement‘ – a comprehensive guide to the legal rights of children and young people with special educational needs which is now in its 2nd Edition.
+In 2015, Melinda co-wrote ‘Special Needs and Legal Entitlement‘ – a comprehensive guide to the legal rights of children and young people with special educational needs.

 This guide, helps parents to understand the legal entitlements of their child, and includes all the most recent developments in law, clearly explaining the key issues in a complex system.
-It explains what an Education, Health and Care Plan is, how assessments are carried out, and how annual reviews, amendments, rights of appeal and tribunals work in practice.
+It explains what an Education, Health and Care Plan is, how assessments are carried out, and how SEND Tribunals work in practice.